Saturday mornings @ 9:30 am, followed by kiddush lunch open to all.

 Like many people, I don’t have time in the morning to attend morning minyan.
 Between shuffling the kids to school and getting to work on time, I just can’t fit it into my schedule.
 But the last week of the year the kids were on vacation, things were slow at work, and many of the “minyan regulars” – or minyanaires as they’re called at Temple Sinai, were away on vacation.
 Apparently, the prospects of gathering the required 10 people to hold the daily prayers seemed a bit bleak.
 So, when I received a call asking me to participate on Wednesday morning, I decided to go.
 I was happy to find out I was their “number 10” that morning so the service could commence – and even more pleased to learn the next day that it happened to be the 12th anniversary of my grandfather’s yahrzeit.
 I’ve only been called to attend minyan twice (although I’ve gone more times than that), and both times have turned out to be on his anniversary.
 But that’s a karmic contemplation for another time.

-The ten of us – fourteen by the end of the service – were an interesting collection.
+The ten of us – fourteen by the end of the service – was an interesting collection.
 Some were dressed for work; some were dressed ready to head straight to the gym; two wore tifillin; one woman even brought her young granddaughter who at age 8 or 9 didn’t count towards our 10, but we were all happy to see her there nonetheless.
 The service is as relaxed as the members, and it’s a true community effort.

 But what was most impressive was Rebecca Rosen – the “Mayor of morning minyan.”
 For two years, Rebecca has coordinated morning minyans 5 days a week, and with very few exceptions has had close to double the minimum of 10 participants.
 Perhaps that’s because she makes people welcome – she greets each person individually; she hands out a sidur to each participant; she invites everyone to sit down.
 Or perhaps it’s because she never lets anyone get lost in the service – she not only calls out the page numbers but the specific location within the page: “Third line from the bottom of the second paragraph, page 96.”